zimiwang/DBMS/README.md

     delete from [Table Name] where [Column Name] = [Existing Value];

-Note that if the table has only one column of type int, then the data cannot be deleted according to the value of this column.
-Otherwise, the program will be terminated.
+Note that the column name after must correspond to the column name in the table.
+Otherwise, the program will crash and stop.

 **10. Insert Info**
 Insert values into an existing table.